EducloudAI/AI-Integration-Framework/docs/universal-questions/five-categories.md

-# 📚 The Five Categories of Universal Questions
+## 📚 The Five Categories of Universal Questions
-**The complete, canonical set of 25 questions used across all layers, roles and maturity levels**
+The canonical set of 25 questions used across all layers, components, roles and maturity levels.

 Universal questions are organized into five categories.
 Each category strengthens a different dimension of thinking and decision making.
 Together, they form a complete cognitive framework that guides teams through clarity, quality, governance, context and value.

-Below you will find the **official, numbered list of 25 Universal Questions**.
+Below you will find the official, numbered list of the 25 Universal Questions.

 ➡️ [View the Universal Questions in table format (Question – Purpose – Example Answer) ](docs/universal-questions-overview)

-This is the definitive set used across the entire AI Integration Framework.
+This set is definitive for the entire AI Integration Framework.

 ---